NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Introduction to Cloud Storage--DOCID39.md

 WARNING: This can cause data loss if a file system already exists on the target Volume.

-You can use below command to mount the volume to /mnt `sudo mount /dev/vdc /mnt -t auto`
+You can use below command to mount the volume (choose any volume-name).

+`sudo mkdir /volume_name`

+`sudo mount /dev/vdc /volume_name -t auto`

-You will not be able to save information to the volume until you have given permission to write to the disk by entering the following command:
+NOTE: At first, you will not be able to save information to the ephemeral disk.
+The following command gives permission for the user 'ubuntu' to write to the ephemeral disk:

-`sudo chmod 777 /mnt`
+`sudo chown ubuntu /mnt`

 Notes:
 Volumes must be detached before deletion.